 Public policy favours free competition in the marketplace, but this doesn’t mean that a business can’t protect its economic interests.
 Many commercial and employment contracts contain restrictive covenants that prevent others from soliciting from or competing with a business.
 Certain people also have implied legal obligations under contracts to not solicit or compete with a business.
 Non-solicitation and non-compete terms, provisions, and/or agreements provide businesses with more certainty that no party can easily hurt their economic interests as part of their contractual relationship.

-Breaches of non-solicit and non-compete terms can result in significant damages to a business.
-They could lose employees, customers, suppliers and their overall competitive edge.
+Breaches of non-solicitation and non-compete terms can result in significant damages to a business.
+They could lose employees, customers, suppliers, and their overall competitive edge.

 A non-solicit prevents another party from stealing a business’ existing clients, potential customers, employees, or suppliers.
-Non-solicits must be for a reasonable duration of time to be enforceable against another party.
+Non-solicitation must be for a reasonable duration of time to be enforceable against another party.